2024 Nevada Democratic presidential primary

+President Joe Biden won with 89% and received all 36 delegates, while the second most votes fell to the option None of These Candidates with over 5%.

+Scheduling

+Nevada changed from holding caucuses to a state primary for the first time, in accordance with Democratic state parties nationwide abolishing caucuses and following complicated and chaotic experiences from the Democratic caucuses in 2020.
+Governor Steve Sisolak signed the creation of a state-run presidential primary for both parties in 2021, but only the Democratic party made use of it.

-Under the Democratic Party's 2024 calendar that was released in February 2023, Nevada's race was scheduled to be held concurrently with the New Hampshire's as the second contests in the primaries, following the South Carolina primary on February 3.
+Under the Democratic Party's 2024 calendar that was released in February 2023, Nevada's open primary was scheduled to be held concurrently with New Hampshire's as the second contests in the primaries, following the South Carolina primary on February 3, which was for the first time awarded "first in the nation" status.
 However, New Hampshire set its date for January 23, 2024, in accordance with its state law which requires that New Hampshire hold the nation's first primary.

 Candidates

 The filing deadline for the Nevada primary was on October 16, 2023.
 The office of the Secretary of State of Nevada published the list of qualified Democratic candidates on October 20: